Alstom battle to upstage Siemens chief's grand strategy launch

 In their place, according to German media, will come roughly 10 smaller divisions, including new ones focused on industrial software and digital production processes.
 The change could result in an additional 5,000 to 10,000 job cuts.

-Kaeser, who changed his first name from Josef during a stint in the United States, may also confirm the purchase of Rolls-Royce's (RR.L) energy business for just under 1 billion euros, and the sale of a majority stake in Austrian unit VAI Metals Technologies to Japan's Mitsubishi Heavy Industries (7011.T).
+Kaeser, who changed his first name from Josef during a stint in the United States, may also confirm the purchase of Rolls-Royce's energy business for just under 1 billion euros, and the sale of a majority stake in Austrian unit VAI Metals Technologies to Japan's Mitsubishi Heavy Industries .

 For its fiscal second quarter, Siemens is expected to post a 27 percent increase in pre-tax profit to 1.7 billion euros on Wednesday, with revenues flat at just over 18 billion.